google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - Removed precertificate signing certificates and the precertificate poison
   extension: the change of precertificate format means that these are no longer needed.

-- Private domain name labels: added a mechanism for logging a name-constrained intermediate in place of end-entity certificates issued by that CA.

 - Logs IDs: each log is now identified by an OID rather than by the hash of its public key.
 OID allocations are managed by an IANA registry.